 • The PLCL will send a maximum of 2 teams (4 people per team) to the CGCC.

-• Teams will be comprised of at least 3 full members in “good standing with the PLCL”, the fourth person may be another full member, or registered spare of the league.
+• Teams will be comprised of players in good standing with the PLCL, of which at least 3 are full members and the fourth person may be another full member, or registered spare of the league.

 • To be classified as having “good standing with the PLCL” all members must have completed the registration form, paid the full registration cost and curl in the current curling season.
 If you are concerned that you are not in good standing with the league please contact the league as soon as possible to get clarification.

 • All players of a CGCC team representing the PLCL must be a resident of Saskatchewan, valid photo ID may be required.

 • If more than two teams register for the CGCC then a double knockout playoff will occur, and the two winning teams will represent the league.

 • Players may not be a member of more than one competing team for the CGCC event or play-downs.

 • Players who have already qualified for another city’s CGCC team are ineligible.

 - A call for interest for PLCL teams to participate in the CGCC will be emailed to members by mid-October.

 - The deadline for team submissions to be eligible for the CGCC will be no less than 2 weeks from the initial call for submissions.

 - If a play-down is needed to determine the two teams the PLCL will send to the CGCC this play-down will happen the last weekend of November (if for whatever reason this date is unavailable from Nutana Curling Club, the play-down date will be announced with the call for team submissions).